PrivacyStreams/PrivacyStreams.github.io/index.md

 The list of all available data types and corresponding providers can be found [here](items.html).

-The second line, `.setField("loudness", calcLoudness(Audio.AUDIO_DATA))`, transform the stream produced by the first line.
+The second line, `.setField("loudness", calcLoudness(Audio.AUDIO_DATA))`, transforms the stream produced by the first line.
-Specifically, it set a new customized field "loudness" to each audio record item, indicating the loudness level (dB) of the audio.
+Specifically, it sets a new customized field "loudness" to each audio record item, indicating the loudness (dB) of the audio.
 <pre>
     <code class="language-json">// An example of Audio Item after setting "loudness" field.
     {
+        "time_created": 1489528276655,
         "timestamp": 1489528266640,
         "audio_data": <AudioData@12416728>,
         "loudness": 30
     }</code></pre>
 The loudness value is calculated using a built-in operator `calcLoudness()`.
 You can find the list of all operators [here](operators.html).
+Developers can also customize their own operators.

 The third line, `.onChange("loudness", callback)`, outputs the transformed stream with a callback.
 Specifically, it monitors the value of "loudness", once the value changes, the callback will be invoked.